Roger Heim: Career

 When the Second World War broke out, Roger Heim joined the resistance.
 Denounced, he was deported to the Buchenwald concentration camp in Germany, then to the Mauthausen concentration camp and then to the Gusen concentration camp in Austria, where he endured fourteen months of cruelty.
 He went on to become the director of the French National Museum of Natural History, a post he held from 1951 to 1965.
 He involved the Museum in the conservation of nature, as he was a precursor about the environmental concern while, at this time, most of the biologists only cared about science but not about the biodiversity loss.
 In this period of time, he presided the 8th International Botanical Congress held in Paris in 1954.
 He was President of IUCN, the International Union for Conservation of Nature, from 1954 to 1958.

 Among the many awards Heim received in his lifetime, he was a Grand Officier de la Légion d'Honneur and Commandeur de l'Ordre des Arts et des Lettres.

 Heim studied with ethnomycologist R. Gordon Wasson in Mexico, where he collected and identified various species of family Strophariaceae and genus Psilocybe.
 Heim was able to later cultivate most of the hallucinogenic mushroom in his laboratory.
-Albert Hofmann at Sandoz Laboratories in Basle, Switzerland, later isolated and characterized the compounds psilocybin and psilocin.
+Albert Hofmann at Sandoz Laboratories in Basel, Switzerland, later isolated and characterized the compounds psilocybin and psilocin.

 He was also a member of the French Académie d'agriculture and the Académie d'architecture.

 He was awarded the Darwin-Wallace Medal in 1958, elected to the American Philosophical Society in 1959, and appointed an Honorary Member of the Mycological Society of America in 1973.